marcusfalkswe/oss-enterprise/README.md

 You want to release something as open source?
 Awesome!
 It's up to you to get it ready, but don't worry, you are never alone.
 Open a [new issue](issues/new?template=new-release.md) to get started.
 [Consider these questions as you start to open source the project.](docs/key-questions-for-choosing-projects.md)

+## What is the purpose of this open source?
+The purpose is to share our idea and invite others to contribute to the work.

+## Contact
+If you need to contact, please E-mail to the cookie monster.

 ## What should be open source?

 It's easier to answer this question in terms of what should **not** be open sourced: